Sambhaji Maharaj Biography- Thrilling History

 He was one of the very aggressive kings of that time.
 He had not surrendered to Chhatrapati Sambhaji and attacked instead.
 In return, Sambaji Raje, with his giant army, fought like storming warriors and won the battle.

-But, after some time, he refused and made union with Mughals.
+But, after some time, he refused and made a union with Mughals.
 As a result, he finally defeated him and captured Mysore in 1686.

 Attack on Burhanpur